webprofusion/anvil/docs/README.md

 # Certes

-**The project is a slight fork of https://github.com/fszlin/certes with packaging updates and feature updates.**
+**The project is a slight fork of https://github.com/fszlin/certes with packaging updates and minor feature updates.**
 The updated package is published to nuget as `Webprofusion.Certes`.

-Certes is an [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) client runs on .NET 4..6.2+ and .NET Standard 2.0+, supports ACME v2 and wildcard certificates.
+Certes is an [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) client runs on .NET 4.6.2+ and .NET Standard 2.0+, supports ACME v2 and wildcard certificates.
 It is aimed to provide an easy to use API for managing certificates during deployment processes.

 ## Usage